Indrani (TV series)

 Indrani is an Indian Bengali television series broadcast on Colors Bangla and digital platform Voot.
 Produced by Shashi Mittal and Sumeet Mittal under the banner of Shashi Sumeet Productions.
 It premiered on 18 July 2022.
 It stars Ankita Chakraborty and Rahul Ganguly in the lead role.
+It ended on 9 April 2023.
+The show repeated again on Colors Bangla on 22 July 2024, from Monday at 5.00pm to Sunday at 6.00pm.

 Plot

 The show is based on Dr. Indrani Roy and a boy, Aditya.